 Most social networking platforms have some kind of verification or status symbol.
-Take Facebook for example, who now own Instagram, they have their own verification process with a white tick against a blue background for its symbol.
-Twitter and TikTok closely followed with their own process, but we’ll get to that later (😏).
+Take Facebook for example, which now owns Instagram, they have its own verification process with a white tick against a blue background for its symbol.
+Twitter and TikTok closely followed their own process, but we’ll get to that another time (😏).

 It’s easy to mistake the verified badge as a sign of status, but it’s important to remember why the social media platforms implemented this system in the first place.
 Verification is a way for these platforms to make sure people find the “real deal” when searching for a specific public figure or brand.

 Basically, if you are not considered “notable” the social media platforms will not see a valid reason to put that blue checkmark beside your name.
 But there are ways to work your way up to being noteworthy and checking the boxes for verification.
 Let’s get into it.